OndrejLosensky/guestbook-app/Readme.md

 # Comments-Database

 **Web application created in PHP that allows you to send messages (comments) and then store them in database.
-You can also access the database content and display all those comments which can be deleted by one or even all**
+You can also access the database content and display all those comments which can be deleted by one or even all at once.**

+**Currently there is additional feature that allows you to generate random rows to the database which stores the coments.
+It is primarily for testing purposes to see how it handles and outputs the data**

 ## Installation